Lessons in Particle Physics: Lepton Flavor Mixing

 \subsection{How to kill a vampire}

 In the standard model masses arise from Yukawa interactions, which couple a right-handed fermion with its left-handed doublet and the Higgs field, after spontaneous symmetry breaking [see Sec.~\ref{SM}].
 However, because no right-handed neutrinos exist in the standard model, Yukawa interactions (\ref{generalY}) leave the neutrinos massless.
 One may wonder if neutrino masses could arise from loop corrections or even by non-perturbative effects, but this cannot happen because any neutrino mass term that can be constructed with standard model fields would violate the total lepton symmetry.
-Therefore, in order to introduce a neutrino mass term we must either extend the particle content, or else abandom gauge invariance and/or renormalizability.
-In this section we illustrate different types of neutrino mass terms, assuming we keep the gauge symmetry and we introduce an arbitrary number $m$ of additional right-handed neutrino states $\nu_{Rs}(1, 1)_0$; having no gauge interactions, these ``sterile'' states would be essentially undetectable and unproduceable.
+Therefore, in order to introduce a neutrino mass term we must either extend the particle content, or else abandon gauge invariance and/or renormalizability.
+In this section we illustrate different types of neutrino mass terms, assuming we keep the gauge symmetry and we introduce an arbitrary number $m$ of additional right-handed neutrino states (singlets under hypercharge) $\nu_{R}(1, 1)_0$.